hmhlol/electron_oauth_redirect/README.md

 # electron_oauth_redirect

 To create and run the electron app, run this commands in your terminal.
+Change the redirect url in main.js.

 ```bash
 npm init -y